 Our success story

-The success of three decades of BGZ can be measured in figures and substantiated by numerous awards.
+The success of around four decades of BGZ can be measured in figures and substantiated by numerous awards.
 However, in our opinion success also means that our work continues to have an effect.
 We care about the sustainable changes that our projects set in motion.
 It is the long-term effect that is crucial – enduring success.Chronicle

 Our success in figures

 Since the BGZ’s founding, more than 100 projects have been successfully completed, with a financial volume of more than 58 million euros altogether.
 In Berlin/Brandenburg alone more than 25,000 people have benefited, including about 15,000 young people, 1,500 skilled workers in SMEs and 6,000 Berlin residents with immigrant backgrounds.

 BGZ receives Erasmus+ Mobility Charter for Vocational Education and Training – recognition from NA BIBB for implementing high-quality mobility projects.

 - December 2010: Prize winner “World Aware Education Awards 2010”, awarded by the North-South Centre of the Council of Europe

 - November 2011: Model project at the training/education market of the congress “WeltWeitWissen 2011 – Grenzen überschreiten” in Saarbrücken

 - November 2011: Official project of the UN Decade “Education for sustainable development” (award granted by the German UNESCO commission)

 - January 2012: Werkstatt N project, a prize awarded by the Rat für nachhaltige Entwicklung (The German Council for Sustainable Development)